-• Notes and documentation may be submitted through the Crespi App, by email, or to the Crespi Front Office.
+• Notes and documentation may be submitted via the Crespi App, by email, or in person at the Front Office.

 Tardies

 All students and parents must understand that we live in one of the most populated areas in the world and traffic is an issue to all who drive.
 Therefore, we do not accept traffic or ride sharing delays as an excuse for being tardy to school.